zenjara/matas_service_generator/README.md

 # MatasServiceGenerator

-> This gem creates a Service Generator file together with template and USAGE inside the lib directory.
+> This gem creates a Service Generator so you can use it as a part of rails generators.

 ## Installation